unicode-org/message-format-wg/exploration/bidi-usability.md

-Machines do not have a problem parsing _messages_ that contain RTL characters, but users need to be able to discern what a _message_ does, what _variant_ will be selected, or what a _placeholder_ will evaluate into.
+Machines do not have a problem parsing _messages_ that contain RTL characters, but users need to be able to discern what a _message_ does, what _variant_ will be selected, or what a _placeholder_ will evaluate to.

 In addition, it is possible to construct messages that use bidi characters to spoof users into believing that a _message_ does something different than what it actually does.